Veilon Info

 External Dependency

-FullFlow.test.js and PrivateTransfer.test.js depend on an external relayer service running at localhost:3004 which is not included in the repository.
-These integration tests cannot be executed in isolation.
-Consider adding mock relayer responses or documenting the relayer setup requirements.
+FullFlow.test.js and PrivateTransfer.test.js depend on a relayer service running at localhost:3004 which is not included in the repository.
+As a result these integration tests cannot be executed in isolation, which weakens the safety net for the most realistic end-to-end flows.

 Pending